Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 |---|---|---|

-| First reflection points (side walls at ear level) | Absorption panels (2-4" thick) | Eliminates the echo that makes dialogue unclear |
+| First reflection points (side walls at ear level) | Absorption panels (2–4" thick) | Eliminates echo that makes dialogue unclear |

 | Room corners | Bass traps (4–6" thick) | Tames boomy, one-note bass |

-| Rear wall | Diffusion panels | Scatters reflections without killing the room's liveliness |
+| Rear wall | Diffusion panels | Scatters reflections without killing the room's energy |

 | Floor | Thick area rug or carpet | Absorbs reflections from hardwood |